sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 ?>**Note:** Task-oriented notifications are specific to a role.

-## Notification types
+## Notification channels

-There are two ways in which users are notified:
+In TechBiz, users receive notifications as follows:

+### Email notification

+  - User receives an email notification from TechBiz (techbiz.suite.gov.sg).

-### In TechBiz portal
+### In the TechBiz portal

   - When a user logs in to the TechBiz portal, a bell icon is displayed with a number indicating the tasks requiring user action.

-### Via email notification

-  - User receives an email notification from TechBiz (techbiz.suite.gov.sg).
+## Complete the pending task